George Musey: Early life

-George Musey was born in Lake Charles, Louisiana, one of five children to Jamial and Sally Musey, who had emigrated from Syria in the 1890s.
+George S. Musey was born in Lake Charles, Louisiana, one of five children to Jamail and Sally Musey, who had emigrated from Syria in the 1890s.
 The family moved to Houston, Texas, in the 1910s, and later to Galveston.
 Musey worked for a time as a mechanic in his father's auto shop.
-As Prohibition came into effect, Musey is considered to have started associating with Nounes, with whom he soon formed a gang.
+As Prohibition came into effect, Musey is considered to have started associating with Johnny Jack Nounes, with whom he soon formed a gang.

 Prohibition

-With prohibition now in effect, Musey quickly gained a reputation for brutality which, along with bribery of local police, saw him dominate the local black market.
+With Prohibition now in effect, Musey quickly gained a reputation for brutality which, along with bribery of local police, saw him dominate the local black market.
 Musey was arrested by federal agents in Louisiana during a liquor run.
 He, Nounes, and twenty-one others, would be tried and convicted on conspiracy liquor charges in 1929.

 Convict and fugitive

 After his conviction, Musey fled to Montreal.

 Now wanted by the United States Secret Service, an extensive search was carried out in Canada and Central America.
 Musey was eventually found two years later in Lake Charles.
 He was brought back to Galveston under heavy guard before being sent to Atlanta Penitentiary.